DayZedAndConfused762/RustAndRuin/rustandruin.md

 					!!
 Possible events:
 						!!
 Zombie attack: 15% chance.
-							security -5, less stamina recovered [half], if trailer security drops to 0[or is at 0], take 5-14 damage)
+							security -5, less stamina recovered [half], if trailer security drops to 0[or is at 0], take 5-14 damage) !!
+Rat theft: 5% chance.
+							rat's will still cooked food if available, rotten food if not.  if the player has no food they will take nothing.
 			 > Search Lot 27
 					++ Grants random resources[Scrap Metal: 0-3, Wood: 0-1, Rags: 0-2, Dirty Water: 0-2, Rotten Food: 0-1]
 					$$ Cost: 5 Stamina